livid/drafts/planet-feature-update-9/planet-feature-update-9.md

 ![](icons-pna.png)

+To use this animated icon, first you need to connect your Ethereum wallet.
+You can do so by scanning the QR code with the [Rainbow](https://rainbow.me) Wallet app on your phone.

 ## Select Hero Image

 When you have multiple images attached to a post, you can now select one of them as the hero image.
 The hero image will be displayed when you share the post link on social sites like Twitter or Discord.